revers3ntropy/entropyenginedev/entropy-engine/README.md

 ## Collider Components
-These components allow two objects to detect and resolve collisions dynamically and statically (i.e. the sprites are moved away from each other, and they bounce off of each other)
+These components allow two objects to detect and resolve collisions dynamically and statically (i.e. the entities are moved away from each other, and they bounce off of each other)

 Every collider has a `overlapsPoint` function, which takes in a point (`v2`)